laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 * Events

-    Events are single-shot that can trigger execution of a light program.
-At the moment the only event is "gear changed".
-Events have the highest priority.
+    Events are single-shot actions that can trigger execution of a light program.
+At the moment the only event supported by the light controller is "gear changed".
+Events have the highest priority of all *run conditions*.

 * Priority run conditions

-    These run conditions take precendence over other run coditions.
+    These run conditions take precendence over ordinary run coditions.

 * Run conditions